 Assurance that the temporary help firm or PEO will not charge the job seeker a fee to secure or keep the job

-Boards must ensure that Workforce Solutions Office staff advises job seekers who are referred to these job orders—including unemployment claimants—that the positions are being filled through a temporary help firm or PEO.
-Staff must also advise job seekers that unemployment benefits may be denied if the worker does not follow the written procedures established by the temporary help firm or PEO on reporting for reassignment when an assignment to a customer is concluded.
+ES Supervisory staff must ensure that ES Merit staff advises job seekers who are referred to these job orders—including unemployment claimants—that the positions are being filled through a temporary help firm or PEO.
+Workforce Solutions Office staff must also advise job seekers that unemployment benefits may be denied if the worker does not follow the written procedures established by the temporary help firm or PEO on reporting for reassignment when an assignment to a customer is concluded.

 For additional information, refer to the following: